JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

      ./gradlew packForXcode
     ```

     > You can also run the `packForXcode` Gradle task by double-clicking it in the list of Gradle tasks.
     >
     {type="note"}

-The generated framework is stored in `shared/build/xcode-frameworks/`.
+The generated framework is stored in the `shared/build/xcode-frameworks/` directory.

 ### Connect the framework to your iOS project